maarthala/gatling-ibm-mq/README.md

 ```

-# Producer support respond to replayQueue configured in Gatling Test using dynamic payload , including correlation from received message (XML only)
+# Consumer support respond to replayQueue configured in Gatling Test using dynamic payload , including correlation from received message (XML only)

-## How to use producer
+## How to use Consumer
-Producer has 3 configuration files based on the requirement
+Consumer has 3 configuration files based on the requirement

-- /src/main/resources/mq.properties >  MQ Details (Note: if WRITE_QUEUE has value, producer overwrite replyQueue from gatling )
+- /src/main/resources/mq.properties >  MQ Details (Note: if WRITE_QUEUE has value, Consumer overwrite replyQueue from gatling )
 - /src/main/resources/params.propertie > Properties file for xpath correlation in XML files.
 Variables are placeholders in payload (example : output.xml)
-- payload (example : /src/main/resources/output.xml) > Producer send this output.xml content as a response to the message received in READ_QUEUE
+- payload (example : /src/main/resources/output.xml) > Consumer send this output.xml content as a response to the message received in READ_QUEUE

 ## Templating
-Similar to gatling, producer also supports templating.
-Gatling and Producer support same placeholders.
+Similar to gatling, Consumer also supports templating.
+Gatling and Consumer support same placeholders.
 To use placeholders, define placeholder in this format ${}  Example: ${UUID} or correlation from params.properties  Example ${VAR1}

-- To run producer
+- To run Consumer
 ```
 ./gradlew run